swax/NAISYS/docs/005-multi-machine-redux.md

 1. **API versioning** - Replace schema_version matching with API version in the hub protocol?
 Hub could support multiple API versions for rolling upgrades.
 Simpler than requiring all instances to match DB schema.

 2. **Agent config import/export** - What's the UX for getting yaml configs into/out of the hub?
 CLI command?
 Supervisor UI?
-Hub scans a folder on startup?
+Currently hub scans a yaml folder on startup via `agentRegistrar`.

-3. **Local mode pausing** - Should local mode support pausing (e.g., for in-memory cost limits), or is pausing hub-mode only?

-4. **Host capacity** - When hub routes an `agent.start` to a host, how does it determine "first available"?
-Simple round-robin?
-Track running agent count per host?
-Max agents per host config?
+3. **Host capacity** - When hub routes an `agent.start` to a host, how does it determine "first available"?
+Currently routes to least-loaded host based on heartbeat data.
+May need max agents per host config.